Singin' in the Lane: Plot

 The family is enjoying their dinner when Mr. Burns calls Homer to invite him to a basketball game, having been turned down by a long list of Springfield residents and celebrities when he made the offer to them.
 Homer receives four tickets and decides to bring Lenny, Carl, and Barney along while the four are at Moe's Tavern.
 Seeing how upset Moe is at being left out, Homer decides to revive the Pin Pals bowling team with himself, Lenny, Carl, and Barney as members and Moe as their captain.

-The Pin Pals perform well in competition and secure a berth for the state finals in Capital City, but quickly develop a rivalry with a team of investment bankers called the Fund Bunch.
+The Pin Pals perform well in competition and secure a berth for the state finals in Capital City, but develop a rivalry with a team of investment bankers called the Fund Bunch.
 Bart quickly takes a liking to their callous psychological manipulation and bullying of others, while Lisa allies herself with a geeky team called the Number Crunchers to find weaknesses in their character that she can exploit.
 To stop this behavior, Moe offers a wager to the Fund Bunch.
 If the Pin Pals win, the Fund Bunch must give them something that only rich people have; otherwise, Moe will lose his bar and change his name.

 Before the final match, Homer lets slip the fact that Barney's bowling skills deteriorate greatly when he is drunk.
 The Fund Bunch tricks Barney into drinking expensive bourbon, leaving him unable to bowl.
 Bart and Lisa reconcile, and Lisa uses the Number Crunchers' findings to throw the Fund Bunch off their game.
 Homer takes Barney's place for the tenth and final frame, needing three strikes to win.
 Moe tries to stop Homer, imagining the prospect of being able to start a new and better life in France if he loses his bar, but Homer nevertheless bowls the strikes and wins the championship for the Pin Pals.

 Feeling rejected by his friends for being a bad coach, a depressed Moe returns to the bar but finds the other four waiting to surprise him, saying that they are still a team and his friends.
 The Fund Bunch arranges for the Pin Pals to take a zero-gravity plane flight, during which Homer struggles to float inside the cabin due to his weight while the others do so easily.

+Cultural references

+When Moe imagines being a bartender in Paris, the scene parodies Manet’s A Bar at the Folies-Bergère.
+One of the bankers is the model for The Wolf of Wall Street.